 His progress was startling.

-While in the first week, O’Higgins moved gingerly around the apartment, by week two he was swinging about like a regular primate.
+Whereas in the first week, O’Higgins moved gingerly around the apartment, by week two he was swinging about like a primate.

 Ji-an would switch him on at breakfast and give him a list of tasks to accomplish by the time she returned – colouring a picture, building with bricks, completing a jigsaw.